Deric-W/FindScoreP/docs/UTILITIES.md

 ### Properties

  - `SCOREP_LANGUAGES`, a target property which when defined contains all languages to be instrumented when calling `scorep_enable`.

+ - `SCOREP_AUTO_LANGUAGES`, a target property which contains a list of languages for which automatic detection of Score-P arguments is to be performed

  - `SCOREP_<LANG>_ARGUMENTS`, a target property which when defined contains the determined arguments for Score-P